 - Performs all other duties as assigned.

 Graduation from an accredited law school.
-Must be licensed to practice law in the State of Texas or licensed in another state and able to secure licensure in Texas shortly after joining the office.
-Must be able to research, analyze and solve legal problems and to interpret laws and regulations.
+Must have been licensed to practice law in the State of Texas for at least five years.
+Must have prior experience working on procurement issues within a state agency.
+Must be able to research, analyze and solve legal problems, to draft legal documents, and to interpret laws and regulations.
 Must be able to communicate effectively and maintain effective working relationships within and outside the agency.
 Must be familiar with applicable software such as Microsoft Office Suite, LexisNexis, and Westlaw.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

 - Knowledge of legal principles, practices, and proceedings; of state and federal laws, regulations, and rules; and of agency administrative rules and regulations.